14 month old, female, Holstein-Friesian (Bos Taurus). This heifer was part of an experimental

 The pathogenicity of CBPP is not completely understood.
 Virulence factors of Mycoplasma species seem to be determined by intrinsic metabolic or catabolic pathway functions or by proper constituents of the mycoplasmal outer surface.
 It is unclear by which mechanisms Mmm can evade the killing by phagosome-lysosome fusion, which toxic molecules are produced that are responsible for cellular damage, and how vasculitis and thrombosis are induced.
 It is assumed that the bacterial membrane lipoprotein LppQ, is involved in the pathogenesis.
 The virulence of some Mmm strains seems to be related to the release of H2O2 which is cytotoxic.5 Toxic galactan production, ciliary dysfunction, TNF-alpha dysregulation and immune-mediated vasculitis are also discussed to be involved in the pathogenic process of CBPP.
 Vasculitis and thrombosis of arteries, small caliber blood and lymphatic vessels are known to be crucial for the development of coagulative necrosis of lung tissue.3 Little is known why CBPP is mainly restricted to the caudal pulmonary lobes and often occurs unilaterally.

 Lung:Â Bronchopneumonia, fibrinosuppurative and

-necrotizing, chronic-active, diffuse, severe, with marked interlobular edema
+necrotizing, chronic-active, diffuse, severe, with marked interlobular edema and fibrosis

 and fibrosis and lymphoid hyperplasia.Â Â